 The problem was, as I realized very early on, I was terrible at yoga.
-I quickly became frustrated at my body.
+I quickly became frustrated with my body.
 It wouldn’t bend the way I wanted it to.
 No matter how hard my brain tried to force it, I couldn’t hold the poses.
-And my standing bow was downright ugly.
+And my Standing Bow was downright ugly.

 Trying harder only exacerbated how unprepared my body truly was.